kiorskii/donation-app/README.md

 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## 🚀 Setup ERC-20 Token Extension

-This extension introduces an ERC-20 token contract and demonstrates how to use interact with it, including getting a holder balance and transferring tokens.

-The ERC-20 Token Standard introduces a standard for Fungible Tokens ([EIP-20](https://eips.ethereum.org/EIPS/eip-20)), in other words, each Token is exactly the same (in type and value) as any other Token.

-The ERC-20 token contract is implemented using the [ERC-20 token implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) from OpenZeppelin.

-### Setup

-Deploy your contract running ```yarn deploy```

-### Interact with the token

-Start the front-end with ```yarn start``` and go to the _/erc20_ page to interact with your deployed ERC-20 token.

-You can check the code at ```packages/nextjs/app/erc20/page.tsx```.

 ## Documentation

 Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.